SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-5-windows-phone-controls.markdown

-                                    &nbsp;

                                     * * *

-                                    &nbsp;

                                     ### Trooper Touch Controls

-                                    For now as we are keeping things simple we will just add the touch controls directly to the Trooper itself rather than writing a complex handler (remember KISS).&nbsp; So at the moment we have a collection of touches coming from the Input class and we just need to decide what to do with them.
+                                    For now as we are keeping things simple we will just add the touch controls directly to the Trooper itself rather than writing a complex handler (remember KISS).
+So at the moment we have a collection of touches coming from the Input class and we just need to decide what to do with them.